slint-ui/slint/examples/README.md

 # Examples

-These examples demonstrate the main features of SixtyFPS and how to use them in different language environments.
+These examples demonstrate the main features of Slint and how to use them in different language environments.

 ### [`printerdemo`](./printerdemo)